 - Journalists in mainstream and alternative media.
 Building on its previous work with journalists in a series of joint conflict study and professional development programmes, Alert supports a cross-conflict network of journalists and editors from leading media outlets in Armenia, Azerbaijan and NK.
 Unheard Voices is a multimedia initiative organised by International Alert as part of EPNK.
 It is the result of work produced with journalists from the societies affected by the conflict and their collaborative efforts to highlight its effects on the daily lives of people living in conditions of 'no war, no peace'.
 The purpose is to ensure their voices are heard both at home in their own societies and on the other side of the conflict divide, allowing readers to see the real faces hidden behind the images of ‘the enemy’.

-All our materials are published in three languages (Armenian, Azerbaijani and Russian) on our new webpage, hosted by our partners JAMNews with the Unheard Voices Facebook page providing a shared platform where every article and report is available to readers for discussion and comment.
+All our materials are published in four languages (Armenian, Azerbaijani, Russian and English) on our webpage, hosted by our partners JAMNews with the Unheard Voices Facebook page providing a shared platform where every article and report is available to readers for discussion and comment.

 In order increase the visibility of International Alert’s projects in the region, in EPNK3 International Alert will have an increased presence on social media.
 This is vital to engage new actors, particularly young people, in our work.
 For the most recent news from our projects, follow us on Facebook here, on Twitter and Instagram.